Skip Navigation

 As Sharon explains:

 "Margaret spends a lot of time in her flat on her own and really looks forward to my visits so she can have a change of scenery and to do something different.
-Most times I take a picture and send it to her so she'll have something to reminder her of where we've been and what we've done."
+Most times I take a picture and send it to her so she'll have something to remind her of where we've been and what we've done."

 Margaret worries about her memory and Sharon’s weekly visits have become a reassuring constant in her life.